gryf/vimwiki2html/README.rst

    template_ext = '.tpl'
    # Absolute path to the css stylesheet.
    css_name = ''
+   # Header level to ignore with TOC, 0 means include all
+   skip_toc_level = 0
    # If set to false, conversion will execute wiki after wiki.
 Usefull for
    # debugging.
    convert_async = true